On the correspondence between thermodynamics and inference: Introduction

-We also propose that the Gibbs entropy provides a natural device for determining model multiplicity, \textit{i.e.}~counting indistinguishable distributions in the context of statistical inference.
-This interpretation allows us to define a \textit{generalized principle of indifference} (GPI) for selecting a prior in absence of \textit{a priori } information about parameters or models.
-The GPI unifies a number of known, but seemingly unconnected objective Bayesian methods, while also providing an algorithm applicable to small sample size and singular models where existing approaches fail.
-The GPI also resolves a number of troubling anomalies in objective Bayesian analysis, providing a natural resolution to the Lindley-Bartlett paradox in which larger models are automatically rejected.
+The correspondence also provides new insight into another important question: How do you define an objective or uninformative prior?
+Prior selection has been a subject of debate in Bayesian inference from its inception to the current day \cite{Kass1996}.
+A key application of the correspondence is to translate insights into improved learning algorithms.
+In this light, we propose that the Gibbs entropy provides a natural device for determining model multiplicity, \textit{i.e.}~counting indistinguishable distributions in the context of statistical inference.
+This interpretation allows us to define a \textit{generalized principle of indifference} (GPI) for selecting a prior in the absence of \textit{a priori} information on the parameters or models.
+The GPI unifies a number of known, but seemingly unconnected objective Bayesian methods \cite{Gelman2014}, while also providing an algorithm applicable in contexts where existing approaches fail \cite{Berger2012}.